 - Click OK to confirm and expose all selected parameters.
 The parameter names now show blue to confirm the parameters are exposed, as well as an Edit Function button .

-There are some limitations tied to exposing parameters, as listed below.
-Often a workaround is possible using Multi Switch and multiple sets of logic.
+There are some limitations tied to exposing parameters, as listed in the table on the right.

 Once exposed, it is no longer possible to access a parameter like before.
 Changing its value, renaming, arranging in the UI and even removing the parameter all happen on the Graph Properties level.
 This section details how to do so.